riapinjani/rasa-arabic-tutorial/README.md

 ```
 ### 5. Specify rules

-Once we have specified intents, entitites and responses, we must define how the bot is supposed to respond once a particular intent is identified.
+Once you have specified intents, entities and responses, you must define the conversation pattern the bot should follow.
 This can be done using stories or rules.
 Stories are generally used for more complex, multi-turn conversations.
 For our example, we will stick to rules.
+For writing rules, you should start with the intent that starts the conversation and then specify the action that the bot should respond with.
 These can be defined in data/rules.yml as:

 ```yml